Olympics: Germany men win canoe gold – DW – 08/08/2024

 enjoy it," said national team coach Arndt Hanisch.

-A matter of minutes before that, the women, comprising Paulina Paszek, Jule Hake, Pauline Jagsch and Sarah Brüssler, had come agonisingly close to a win of their own at the Nautical Stadium in Vaires-sur-Marne.
+A matter of minutes before that, the women, Paulina Paszek, Jule Hake, Pauline Jagsch and Sarah Brüssler, had come agonizingly close to a win of their own at the Nautical Stadium in Vaires-sur-Marne.

 However, the New Zealand team just pipped the Germans at the post by a margin of 0.42 seconds.
 It is the third consecutive Games in which the female German crew has come in second in this event.